Active sorting of particles as an illustration of the Gibbs mixing paradox: Hopfield--Ninio Sorting Time

-The total time to reach the steady state \textit{should} correspond to evaluating equation~(\ref{eqn:t(A)}) at $\mathcal A_1=\mathcal A_1^{\rm SS}$; however, the second term diverges to positive infinity at this point, demonstrating that the intermediate steady state approximation is no longer valid when $\mathcal A_1$ is close to its steady state value (and thus the approximation never works when $\Delta F$ is close to $0$).
-Because of the divergence of the term associated with $\tau$, it makes sense to provisionally identify $\tau$ as the dominant timescale in the problem.
-Note that choosing $\tau$ as the timescale associated with the dominant term in equation~(\ref{eqn:t(A)}) does not necessarily mean that $\tau$ is greater than $\theta$.
+The total time to reach the steady state \textit{should} correspond to evaluating equation~(\ref{eqn:t(A)}) at $\mathcal A_1=\mathcal A_1^{\rm SS}$; however, the second term diverges to positive infinity at this point, reminding us that the steady state is reached only asymptotically (as one might intuitively expect when we invoke $N\gg1$ in oreder to treat particle number as continuous).
+Because of the divergence of the term associated with $\tau$, it makes sense to provisionally identify $\tau$ as the dominant time-scale in the problem. \footnote{Note that choosing $\tau$ as the time-scale associated with the dominant term in equation~(\ref{eqn:t(A)}) does not necessarily mean that $\tau$ is greater than $\theta$.}

-While the full expression for $\tau$ in terms of kinetic coefficients and $\Delta F$ is long and not particularly illuminating, some features are easy to understand.
-We already noted in the main text that $\tau(\Delta F\gg 0)\sim \frac{N}{S_0}\frac{2}{k_{\rm off}e^{\Delta F}}$.
+While the full expression for $\tau$ in terms of kinetic coefficients and $\Delta G$ is long and not particularly illuminating, some features are easy to understand.
+We already noted in the main text that $\tau(\Delta G\gg 0)\sim \frac{N}{S_0}\frac{2}{k_{\rm off}e^{\Delta G}}$.
 In general when $N$ is large, $\tau\sim \frac{N}{S_0}$ for any choice of parameters Another interesting case is $\kappa=0$, which brings us back to a passive Boltzmann sorter.
 Then the time-scale is

-In figure~\ref{fig:tSS}, the full prediction for $\tau$ is plotted alongside the time to reach the steady state measured in simulations (see appendix~\ref{app:HNSimulation}).
+In Fig.~\ref{fig:tSS}, the full prediction for $\tau$ is plotted alongside the time to reach the steady state measured in simulations (see Appendix~\ref{app:HNSimulation}).